Gloweye/chococheat/docs/bugs.md

 Table #2 for B-class items bugs out if Mog was Available, but not found, returning fewer items, and of a subset of the C-class, with on D-class item.
 This can be reproduced with `python -m chococheat mog 11`.

-When bugged, Table #2 cuts off at Mog's Amulet, and gives the following instead:
+When bugged, B-class Table #2 cuts off at Mog's Amulet, and gives the following instead:

 | Bugged B-Class    | Amount |
 |-------------------|--------|